Advocacy Banner

 Learn about the Legislative Process

-The discussions at interim legislative committee meetings generally are more informative, congenial, and thorough in nature than meetings during the heat of a legislative session.
-Committees often invite expert witnesses, including ASBA staff, to testify to help legislators understand the intricacies of the issues.
+• The discussions at interim legislative committee meetings generally are more informative, congenial, and thorough in nature than meetings during the heat of a legislative session.
+Committees often invite expert witnesses to testify to help legislators understand the intricacies of the issues.

-ASBA asks each school board to select a member to serve as their Legislative liaison.
-That advocate is tasked with keeping the local board informed of legislative activity and communicating issues of importance to legislators.
-During the legislative sessions, ASBA sends out regular Legislative Updates to the Legislative liaisons about hot-topic bills that need the attention of school board members and district administrators.
-If a bill is particularly urgent, ASBA issues a Call to Action to all members and recommends that they contact their legislators to express concern or support and to explain how the bill would affect their local district.
-Additionally, ASBA will include Calls to Action on the home page of the ASBA website during legislative sessions.
+• ASBA asks each school board to select a member to serve as their Legislative Liaison.
+That advocate is tasked with keeping the local board informed of legislative activity.
+During the legislative sessions, ASBA sends out regular Legislative Updates to the Legislative Liaisons about bills that impact K-12 education.

-ASBA's mission is to promote student-focused leadership in public education through training, advocacy, and service for local school board members.
-We believe we can help accomplish this mission by focusing our legislative efforts on related areas as most recently described in our 2023 Legislative Agenda.
-We are currently in the process of reviewing questions and concerns we have received from our members to develop our 2025 legislative agenda.
+• ASBA's mission is to promote student-focused leadership in public education through training, advocacy, and service for local school board members.
+We believe we can help accomplish this mission by providing accurate information to our members regarding the legislative process and bills that may impact K-12 education.